mattsunner/mattsunner/README.md

 # About Me

 I currently work as a management consultant with a focus on data analysis within the research hospital industry.
-In addition to this, I enjoy developing data & analytic driven applications, creating data pipelines & RESTful APIs.
+In addition to this, I enjoy developing data & analytic driven applications, library code based around automation & RESTful APIs.

 ### You Can Follow me Here